Nyerca/PPS-18-cardbattle/README.md

 Game rules:
 - W A S D to move in the map.
+- Click a cell on the bottom of the map and place it by clicking with your mouse on an empty position.
 - Defeat all of the enemies on the current map to open the door to the next level!
 (Reach the pyramid when the door is opened to change level)

 For execution on linux OS: